merchisdk/sdk/docs/_typescript/getting_started.md

   - name:
     content:
 content_markdown: |-
   The typescript SDK is available from github.
-It can be compiled with `tsc`.
 Some dependencies are required, which can be installed with either `npm` or `yarn`.
 left_code_blocks:
   - code_block: |-
       git clone https://github.com/merchisdk/sdk.git